Cornea

 1. Corneal Epithelium – The cornea’s outermost region makes up approximately 10 percent of the tissue’s thickness.

 2. Bowman’s Layer – This sturdy layer of collagen protein fibers is beneath the membrane of the epithelium.
-If this layer is damaged, it can develop a scar when it heals.
+If this layer is damaged, it can form a scar during healing.
 If the scar is towards the middle of the eye, it often causes some vision loss.

 4. Descemet’s Membrane – This layer is a thin piece of tissue.
-Its main function is to protect against injuries and infection.
+Its primary function is to protect against injuries and infection.
 The Descemet’s membrane consists of collagen fibers.

 5. Corneal Endothelium – An extremely thin layer, this is the innermost layer of the cornea.
-These cells are necessary in order to keep the cornea transparent.
+These cells are necessary to maintain corneal transparency.

 If any injury breaks through to a deeper layer of the cornea, the healing process takes longer and may result in the following symptoms: blurred vision, pain, redness, sensitivity to light and tearing.
 More serious injuries will produce corneal scarring, which can cause distorted vision or even dramatically impaired vision.